jluzio/backbase-doc/certification/study-guide/backbase/06-dbs.md

 Users need the correct entitlement to be able to initiate a payment order.
 Payments depends on [Access Control](https://community.backbase.com/documentation/DBS/2-19-3/entitlements_understand) for this purpose.
 Optionally, Payments relies on [Limits](https://community.backbase.com/documentation/entitlements/2.19.3/limits_understand) and [Approvals](https://community.backbase.com/documentation/entitlements/2.19.3/approvals_understand), that are part of Entitlements Services, to restrict the maximum amount that users can pay and to have an approval workflow for business banking users.
 For more information, see [Payment approvals and limits](https://community.backbase.com/documentation/DBS/2-19-3/payments_understand#understand_paymentlimits).

-Note

-In addition to Payments, Backbase also offers [Bill Pay](https://community.backbase.com/documentation/DBS/2-19-3/billpay_understand) for bank users to pay their electronic or paper bills.
+> Note: In addition to Payments, Backbase also offers [Bill Pay](https://community.backbase.com/documentation/DBS/2-19-3/billpay_understand) for bank users to pay their electronic or paper bills.

 Initiate SEPA payment
 ---------------------